h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-part-2/introduction-to-machine-learning-with-h2o-part-2.md

 ![xgb-top-model](assets/xgb-top-model.jpg)

-With the grid search that we just did, setting `parallelism=32` allowed us to train a total of 90 models (not all the models are shown).
+With the grid search that we just did allowed us to train a total of 41 models (not all the models are shown).
 As you can see, the top model has a gbtree booster with a gaussian distribution, and the second-best model also has a gbtree booster with a tweedie distribution.
 We can also see that the next two models with the dart booster yield good scores.
 Since the dart booster configuration yields good results, we will try to tune some extra parameters for the third model, which uses the `dart` booster.
 Dart booster is a “method to add dropout techniques from the deep neural net community to boosted trees” [1].
 We could further tune the best model from the above grid search, and to do so, we could try tuning the `sample_rate,` `col_sample_rate,` `col_sample_rate_per_tree,`  `min_rows` and `gamma` among others.
 However, we want to show you the Dart functionality of XGBoost.

 These are five extra parameters that we can tune when using Dart boosting, and we will try to see if we can get any improvement by changing some of those parameters